 Enhances jaw function and helps boost facial symmetry.

-A child in a red shirt holds a red dental retainer with both hands against a green background at Bold Bite orthodontics
+A child in a red shirt holds a red dental retainer for children orthodontics with both hands against a green background in Jacksonville, FL.

 Retainers